1988 New York Mets season

 The 1988 New York Mets season was the 27th regular season for the Mets.
-They went 100–60 and finished first in the NL East.
+They went 100–60 and finished first in the National League East.
 They were managed by Davey Johnson.
 They played home games at Shea Stadium.

 The Mets would go on to lose to the eventual World Series champion Los Angeles Dodgers in the NLCS in seven games.